 The ultimate goal is to create a Bitmoji “keyboard” with all your favorite Bitmoji stickers on it, so you can quickly bring it up and use them in the middle of a conversation.
 Bitmoji offers an option to enable this keyboard in its settings.
 Remember, you can always go back and change your Bitmoji if you are unhappy with the results.

-Bitmoji charges a small amount for individual clothing packs, especially special event clothing packs that celebrate specific people, teams, or holidays.
-Usually, these cost around $1.
-Otherwise, there’s no cost associated with using Bitmoji at this time.
+Bitmoji charges a small amount (usually around $1) for individual clothing packs, especially ones that celebrate specific people, teams, holidays, or special events.
+But other than that, Bitmoji is free to use at this time.